thengl/GeoMLA/RF_uncertainty/Workshop_uncertainty.md

 -   [RStudio](http://www.rstudio.com/products/RStudio/);

--   R packages: GSIF, ranger, caret, plyr, raster, ranger (see: [how to install R package](http://www.r-bloggers.com/installing-r-packages/))
+-   R packages: GSIF, ranger, caret, plyr, raster, ranger (see: [how to install R package](http://www.r-bloggers.com/installing-r-packages/));

+-   [QGIS](https://www.qgis.org/en/site/forusers/download.html) to visualize predictions (add [WMTS](http://gis.sinica.edu.tw/worldmap/wmts) background layers);

 R script used in this tutorial you can download from the **[github](https://github.com/thengl/GeoMLA/tree/master/RF_vs_kriging/R)**.
 As a gentle introduction to R programming languange and spatial classes in R we recommend following [the Geocomputation with R book](https://geocompr.robinlovelace.net/).
+To open any spatial layers in QGIS you will need to use rgdal function `writeGDAL` for rasters or `writeOGR` for vector layers.

 Quantile regression random forest and derivation of standard errors using Jackknifing is available from ranger version &gt;0.9.4.
 To run this tutorial it is recommended to install [ranger](https://github.com/imbs-hl/ranger) (Wright & Ziegler, 2017) directly from github: